quephird/scintilla/README.md

 ![](images/example.png)

 There's a lot of stuff going on up there!
-Different shape types, patterns, colors, materials, a light, a camera, etc. If you already have played with something like [POVRay](http://www.povray.org), another ray tracer which has a scene description language, you could probably just dive into the code and play!
-If you haven't, it would help to read the sections below which describe all of the components of this implementation from the bottom up.
+Different shape types, patterns, colors, materials, a light, a camera, etc. If you already have played with something like [POV-Ray](http://www.povray.org), another ray tracer which has a scene description language, you could probably just dive into the code and play!
+If you haven't, it would probably help to read the sections below which describe all of the components of this implementation from the bottom up.
+We'll start with raw mathematical data structures.

 #### Vectors, points, rays, and matrices

 Vectors and points are merely Clojure vectors of length 4, with the fourth component differentiating the two types. `[1 2 3 1]` is the point (1, 2, 3) and `[1 2 3 0]` is the vector 𝒊 + 2𝒋 + 3𝒌.

-Rays are hashmaps with keys `:point` and `:direction`, and can be made with the `scintilla.ray/make-ray`.
+Rays are hashmaps with keys `:point` and `:direction`, and can be made with the `scintilla.ray/make-ray` function.
 To make a ray that starts at the origin and points to (-1, 3, -5), just call:

 ```clj
 (require '[scintilla.ray :as r])